codepath/android_guides/Configuring-a-Parse-Server.md

 #### Parse Dashboard

-You can also install Parse's open source dashboard.
+You can also install Parse's open source dashboard locally.
 Download [NodeJS v4.3](https://nodejs.org/en/download/) or higher.
 Make sure you have at least Parse server v2.1.3 or higher (later versions include a `/parse/serverInfo` that is needed).

 ```bash
 npm install -g parse-dashboard